 Purchase your review kit and begin studying!

-No, membership in good standing in A4M, your application, and payment will start the process and you can sit for the exam.
-The Board Registrar will work with you obtaining the remainder of your requirements.
+No, membership in good standing with A4M and exam registration will start the process.
+The Board Registrar will work with you in order to obtain the remainder of your requirements.

 ABAAHP only requires completion of a written exam and additional criteria to achieve Diplomate certification.

 ABAAHP candidates shall not use the term "Diplomate” until they have completed both the written exam and all requirements.

 The American Board of Anti-Aging Medicine makes information on the status of health practitioners as Diplomates to medical professionals and the general public.
 The complete listing of "Diplomate" health practitioners is presented in the American Academy of Anti-Aging Medicine's Anti-Aging Physicians Directory.
 This publication is made available to members and non-members of A4M.
 Patients requesting physician referrals from A4M may be directed to physicians based on this information.

 Any practitioners who is using the credential "Diplomate" by ABAAHP erroneously or falsely that is brought to the attention of the ABAARM Ethics Committee and shall be issued a notification letter to cease until such time as he/she has passed the examination section as appropriate to the credential.
 Said notice may remain as a permanent part of the individual's academic credentials file if so deemed appropriate by the ABAARM Ethics Committee.